perryfardella/smart-livestock-feeder/docs/prd.md

 **A:** All MQTT communication is secured through AWS IoT Core with Cognito authentication and encrypted channels.

 **Q:** Can multiple users share a feeder device?
-**A:** Yes, through the planned permissions system.
-Feeder owners can invite team members with different access levels (Viewer, Scheduler, Manager, Owner) to collaborate on feeder management.
+**A:** Each device can only be owned by one user, but feeder owners can invite team members with different access levels (Viewer, Scheduler, Manager) to collaborate on feeder management through the permissions system.
+This ensures clear ownership while enabling team collaboration.

 **Q:** What happens if a device goes offline?
 **A:** The system tracks connection status and displays last communication time.
 Users receive notifications for extended offline periods.